 Nothing says spring like the wonderfully fragrant blooms of lilac!
 Growing into a large shrub, lilacs bloom in many colors, ranging from white to lavender to purple.
-Although they bloom only in spring, they are attractive the rest of the growing season, with large heart-shaped apple green leaves which drop cleanly in fall.
+Although they bloom only in spring (often around April), they are attractive the rest of the growing season, with large heart-shaped apple green leaves which drop cleanly in fall.

 Plant lilacs in full sun to very light shade.
 Many varieties of lilacs need a substantial winter chill to bloom well, and do great in most of central Contra Costa County.
 For our customers in warm winter areas, such as Alameda County, we recommend low chill varieties, such as Angel White, Blue Skies and Lavender Lady.